 The 100% online program features courses with six-week and 12-week terms.
-Students earn 64 credits if they entered the computer science associate degree program with zero college-level credits.
+Students will earn 64 credits if they enter the computer science associate degree program with zero college-level credits.
 The credits earned may be transferred to a bachelor’s degree program at Franklin University and other accredited institutions of higher education.

-Students develop technical skills in object-oriented design, development, and testing as well as in quality assurance and database management.
-Software development is a major part of the hands-on training with extensive exercises in Java programming, and these skills are applicable in mobile applications and other frameworks.
+Students develop technical skills in object-oriented design, development, and testing, as well as in quality assurance and database management.
+Software development is a major part of the hands-on training with extensive exercises in Java programming, and these skills are applicable to mobile applications and other frameworks.

 - object-oriented programming,

 - computer organization,

 - computer networks,

 Students must complete a practicum to earn the associate in computer science degree, and it’s designed to improve their soft skills, including problem-solving.
 This is among the most affordable computer science associate degree programs, too, with 67% less tuition than the national average.